SUPPORT TEAM FOR DEAF CHILDREN

 are occasions when pupils need to be on the same frequency, for example for an assembly, then the radio aids can be set up to allow frequencies to be changed by the pupil or their teacher.

 Transmitters need an aerial to send the signal.
 This may be incorporated into the microphone lead or it may be a separate wire which hangs down from the transmitter.
-It is important that these are fully unwound in order for the signal to be effective.
+It is important that these are fully unwound in order for the signal to

 Many receivers now are very small and attach to the bottom of the hearing aid via an audio input shoe.
 Each type of hearing aid has its own unique audio input shoe.
-As the receiver is very small it does not have its own battery source but draws from
+As the receiver is very small it does not have its own battery source but

-the hearing aid battery.
+draws from the hearing aid battery.
 The hearing aid batteries will therefore not last as long as when no radio aid is used.

 Attaching audio input shoe to Eterna